KxSystems/docs/docs/wp/data-visualization/index.md

 ### Multiple data sources

-Kdb+ is efficient at joining data sets, and can easily do so in memory at the gateway level.
+kdb+ is efficient at joining data sets, and can easily do so in memory at the gateway level.
 However, it is also worth noting that it is possible to join two or more different datasets in Tableau if they share a common dimension or key.